emmanilsson/Microbit-project/README.md

 You will be using the terminal Cygwin for this.

 Cygwin commands to navigate
----

   * Navigates to the homepath:  `cd $HOMEPATH`

   * Navigate to folder name_Of_Folder:  `cd name_Of_Folder`

   * Navigate back one folder:  `cd ..`

-  * Run Javascript file in Nodejs:  `node filename.js`
+  * Run Javascript file in Node.js:  `node filename.js`

 Path to file "C:/Users/.../kmom05/eshop1/"

 Instructions
----

   * Run Cygwin as administor
   * Navigate to the folder "C:/Users/.../kmom05/eshop1/"